Seifalla/C-AI-Puzzle-Solver/README.md

 IDA* pseudocode:

 •	Create a new node

 •	Calculate its f value

 •	Add it to the priority queue

 •	Initialize depth to 0

 •	Loop until solved:

   •	Loop until the depth is reached

     •	Create a node

     •	Node = first element in the frontier

     •	If this node contains the solved state: return true

     •	For each legal move:

       •	Create a child node

       •	Connect it to its parent

       •	Add it to the queue

-•	Increment the depth by one
+  •Increment the depth by one

 Delete the old queue and create a new one.

 Heuristic Evaluation Function: